 Pulling in this portion of the belly, and keeping it pulled in is a function of the lower fibers of the transverse abdominis (and possibly the internal obliques)

-A good way to develop control of the transverse abdominis is with an exercise called agni sara.
-(There are two exercises called Agni Sara.
-The link points to the second variation.)
+A good way to develop control of the transverse abdominis is with a variation of an exercise called agni sara.

 Uddiyana bandha is translated or thought of as "flying upwards" where mula bandha is "root lock."
 In my experience the part that flies upwards, or is allowed to lengthen upwards when uddiyana bandha is engaged is the ribcage.